-Ivanhoe 1 and 2 has Cassia siamea and Cathormion umbellatum as hosts, with the former providing the majority of the hosting.
+Ivanhoe 1 (42.45 ha) and 2 (19.29 ha) has Cassia siamea and Cathormion umbellatum as hosts, with the former providing the majority of the hosting.
 These two Blocks are generally good, particularly in the South West.
-A change in site type stretches in north west direction through Blocks 3 and 7 with very few Sandalwood surviving in Block 6 and most of Block 7.
+A change in site type stretches in a North West direction through Blocks 3 (44.76 ha) and 7 (34.06 ha) with very few sandalwood surviving in Block 6 (50.72 ha) and much of Block 7.
 Part of Block 3 is also affected.
 The hosts in Ivanhoe 3 are Cathormion umbellatum and Cassia siamea.
 Many of the latter are dead while the Cathormion umbullatum is very healthy.
-Ivanhoe 4 and 5 have Cassia siamea, Cathormion umbellatum and Dalbergia lanceolaria as hosts.
-Ivanhoe 5 is also on heavy soils and this is reflected in the general status of the plantation.
+Ivanhoe 4 (20.2 ha) and 5 (18.36 ha) have Cassia siamea, Cathormion umbellatum and Dalbergia lanceolaria as hosts.
+Ivanhoe 5 is also on heavy soils and this is reflected in the generally poor status of the plantation.
 Cathormion umbellatum is healthy, whilst the Cassia siamea has died out.
-The Block tends to be poor towards the east although the survival of sandalwood is poor towards the north east.
-Block 6 is poor with low numbers of sandalwood trees, particularly in the north east section.
+The Block tends to be poor towards the north east with low sandalwood survival.
 This is due to heavy soils, disease and periods of waterlogging.
 Ivanhoe 7 contains Cassia siamea and Cathormion umbellatum as hosts.
-Whilst the issues at Ivanhoe are a legacy of poor soils, the remaining hosts and to some extent, the sandalwood is healthy.
+Whilst the issues at Ivanhoe are a factor of poor soils, this season sees the trees much healthier than in previous years.

-Each block was blanket sprayed with a knockdown herbicide on two occasions except for Block 7 which received three applications.
-This is to facilitate the movement of irrigation water through the Block and reduce the fire hazard.
+Blocks 1, 2, 3 and 7 were blanket sprayed with a knockdown herbicide on three occasion, while Block 5 was sprayed once and Block 6 on five occasions.
 Blocks 6 and 7 had the interrows slashed.
-The boundary trees were hedged to improve access.
+This is to facilitate the movement of irrigation water through the Blocks and reduce the fire hazard.
+Blocks 6 and 7 were delved to facilitate the orderly movement of water through the plantation.